Blog / The future of Shopify SEO/GEO: Our strategy for AI search

 Because AI tools often look at authority across third-party sources to confirm a brand's claims, we focus on creating consistent "echoes" of your data across the web.
 This is an area where we are constantly testing, as the move toward AI-driven personalisation makes these external signals increasingly complex to measure.
 Our current focus includes:

-If you're looking for a clean report that shows exactly how many sales ChatGPT sent your way last Tuesday, I have bad news: reporting is the Wild West right now.
+If you are looking for a clean report that shows exactly how many sales ChatGPT sent your way last Tuesday, I have bad news - reporting is the wild west right now.

-∙ Correlative tracking: Watching for patterns where improved AI visibility correlates with sudden spikes in branded search and direct traffic.
+- Correlative tracking - Watching for patterns where improvements in data depth (like technical specs) correlate with spikes in branded search and direct traffic.

 Final thoughts